Peninsular Malaysian rain forests

-The Peninsular Malaysian rain forests is an ecoregion on Malay Peninsula and adjacent islands.
+The Peninsular Malaysian rain forests is an ecoregion on the Malay Peninsula and adjacent islands.
 It is in the tropical and subtropical moist broadleaf forests biome.

 Geography

 The ecoregion covers most of the southern Malay Peninsula in Malaysia and southern Thailand, and extends southwards to Singapore, the Riau Archipelago, and Lingga Islands, and east to the Anamba Islands.

 The peninsula is fringed with mangroves, including the Indochina mangroves on the eastern shore, and the Myanmar coast mangroves on the western shore.
 The ecologically distinct Peninsular Malaysian peat swamp forests ecoregion are found in waterlogged lowlands on the east and west sides of the peninsula.
 The Titiwangsa Mountains form the mountainous backbone of the peninsula, and the range's higher elevations are home to the Peninsular Malaysian montane rain forests ecoregion.

 Flora

 The predominant trees are dipterocarps, including species of Anisoptera, Dipterocarpus, Dryobalanops, Hopea, and Shorea.
-The forests are home to over 6000 tree species, and trees of the families Burseraceae and Sapotaceae are also common.
+The forests are home to over 15,000 tree species, and trees of the families Burseraceae and Sapotaceae are also common.
 Trees form a canopy 24-36 meters high, with emergent trees rising up 45 meters or more.
 The tallest emergent is Koompassia excelsa, known as tualang, which can grow more than 76 meters high.